MetPhoto/Job-application-tracking-dataase/README.md

 ## System requirements
 I run this code on a Raspberry Pi 3.
-- Linux - 4.9.35-v7+ #1014 SMP
+- Linux - 4.9.35-v7+ #1014 SMP (Raspbian / Debian)
 - MySQL - Ver 14.14 Distrib 5.5.62, for debian-linux-gnu (armv8l) using readline 6.3
 - PHP - 5.6.40-0+deb8u8

 ## Notes
-Any reference in the code to `fastpi` is referring to the host the code is installed on.
+Any reference in the code to `fastpi` is a reference to the host the code is installed on.
 My local Raspberry Pi 3.

-Application code stored in `/var/www/jobs`.
+Application code ('web files') are stored in `/var/www/jobs`.

 The file `jobs/library/config.php` will need to be updated with the correct `server` name and MySQL user `password`.